jeffgillan/metashape_hpc/README.md

 ## Regular Metashape Workflow

 Now that you have your processing engine set-up, you can go back to the Metashape GUI and go through the normal workflow.
 Before any processing can occur, be sure that you have saved the project as .psx file.

+It is recommended to use the _Batch_ processing method.
+This way, the project is saved after completing each task.

+Image Matching - GPU Distributed
+Align Photos - CPU distributed but final merging (60-100%) is on one node Optimize Alignment - CPU - cannot be distributed

 <br/>